This is most recent syllabus. Your final syllabus will be given during your first day of class

-Note: This course maybe taken individually.
-Student do not have to be enrolled in the Food Studies Program to take this course – No prerequisites.
+Note: This course may be taken individually.
+You do not have to be enrolled in the Food Studies Program to take this course.

 Mandatory course reader and business case studies